Updated: Jan 9

 Immediately, I wondered whether she would consider speaking at a CWBA event.
 I called her chambers and spoke to one of her law clerks, who, after a few back-and-forths, informed me she could do it.

-CWBA directors and staff quickly organized a Saturday reception at the Denver Athletic Club, including a lecture by Justice Ginsburg, and a presentation to her of the organization’s highest honor, the Mary Florence Lathrop Award, named for the first woman to open a law practice in Denver.
+CWBA directors and staff quickly organized a Saturday reception at the Denver Athletic Club, including a lecture by Justice Ginsburg, and a presentation to her of the organization’s highest honor, the Mary Lathrop Trailblazer Award, named for the first woman to open a law practice in Denver.
 I had the honor of presiding over the occasion on Saturday, January 25, 2003.
 More than 500 guests attended the reception.
 Security was a major concern.
 Whenever Supreme Court justices travel, they are accompanied by federal marshals.
 This night was no different, with several marshals accompanying Justice Ginsburg, all dressed in business suits, looking and acting very professionally.

 Standing, left to right: The Hon.
 Lynne Hufnagel, Janet Seybert, The Hon.
 Janice Davidson, The Hon.
 Ruthanne Polidori, The Hon.
 Roxanne Bailin, The Hon.
 Marguerite Langstaff, Susan Sanders, The Hon.
 Claire Fisch Mootz, The Hon.
 Mary Mullarkey, The Hon.
 Cheryl Post, The Hon.
 Nancy Hopf, The Hon.
 Nancy Connick, and The Hon.
 Linda Palmieri.